KrishnanSG/KrishnanSG/README.md

 ## 👋 Hola, I'm Krishnan S G

-I'm a passionate student who loves Computer Science, fascinated about Data Structures and Algorithms, with core languages Python, JS,  C/C++.
+I'm a passionate student who loves Computer Science, fascinated about Data Structures and Algorithms, with core languages Python, C/C++.
+Enjoys working and exploring in the field of Data Science, Time Series Analysis, Machine Learning, Deep Learning and Cloud Computing.

 Currently working as Research and Development Intern at Cloudwiry.

 ## Python Libraries